Wisconsin Alumni Research Foundation

 The Invention

 UW-Madison researchers have developed methods for bioprinting a human neural network in vitro.
-The inventors’ method fabricates human neural tissues that form a functional neural network within weeks and can be used for drug screening and to study neurological diseases.
-The inventors have developed a bioink (printing gel) that can be combined with nearly-mature cell progenitors of the desired cell types to form a 3D structure that is amenable for morphological and functional assessment.
-They worked to formulate a bioink that promotes neural cell survival and differentiation so that the printed neural tissues mature and form functional networks within a month, and the resulting tissues display expected neural function under physiological and pathological conditions for at least two months after preparation.
+Their method fabricates human neural tissues that form a functional neural network within weeks.
+They developed a bioink (printing gel) that can be combined with nearly mature cell progenitors of the desired cell types to form a 3-D structure amenable to morphological and functional assessment.
+The bioink promotes neural cell survival and differentiation so that printed neural tissues mature and form functional networks within a month, and the resulting tissues display expected neural function under physiological and pathological conditions for at least two months after preparation.

 For current licensing status, please contact Andy DeTienne at [javascript protected email address] or 608-960-9857